Featured Testimonial About Creighton University

 “The CL Werner Center is a beacon of our commitment to the health sciences and interprofessional model we use to teach them,” says Creighton President the Rev. Daniel S. Hendrickson, SJ, PhD.
 “It is one of multiple areas in which we are showing growth and progress in Creighton’s health sciences enterprise, as we continue to form leaders in the Jesuit tradition across all fields of health care.”

-Creighton will soon be the largest Catholic health professions educator in the nation.
+Creighton is one of the largest Catholic health professions educators in the nation.

 In 2021, as the University breaks ground on the CL Werner Center, it will also open a $100 million health sciences facility in Phoenix.
 Meanwhile, Creighton recently established the Arrupe Global Scholars and Partnerships Program with a $25 million gift from an anonymous foundation.